 Tech & Health

 At the Harvard Global Health Institute, we believe that technology has enormous potential to improve health outcomes around the world.
 At the same time, we know there is a lot of hype surrounding its application.
 Digital tools present opportunities as well as challenges, and each of these play out differently depending on the context.
-In collaboration with partners across industry and sector, HGHI is bringing together experts to explore unanswered questions at the intersection of tech and health; highlighting leading voices in low-and-middle income countries and catalyzing groundbreaking research in the field.
+In collaboration with partners across industries and sectors, HGHI is bringing together experts to explore unanswered questions at the intersection of tech and health; highlighting leading voices in low- and middle-income countries, and catalyzing groundbreaking research in the field.

-Through a wide array of projects, we are leveraging our collective expertise in data science, public health and development to create community, evidence and a larger vision for the way in which technology can – and cannot – address pressing health needs.
+Through a wide array of projects, we are leveraging our collective expertise in data science, public health, and international development to create community, build a body of evidence, and share a larger vision for the way in which technology can – and cannot – address pressing health needs.

 Artificial Intelligence in Global Health

-HGHI recognizes that artificial intelligence has enormous potential in low- and middle-income countries; but there are critical barriers to reaching it.
+HGHI recognizes that artificial intelligence has enormous potential in low- and middle-income countries, but there are critical barriers to reaching that potential.
 To explore this further, we hosted Hype vs. Reality: The Role of AI in Global Health in February 2019.
-The key takeaway: many AI efforts are the world are duplicative; learning is restricted and not inclusive; and more conversation is needed on the ground with local experts.
+The key takeaway: many AI efforts in the world are duplicative; learning is restricted and not inclusive; and more conversation is needed on the ground with local experts.

-In response, HGHI has partnered with the Novartis Foundation and MIT Critical Data to create the Data Science and AI Summits for Health, which aims to bring together leading experts across disciplines and geographies to unpack critical questions about the role of AI in healthcare.
+In response, HGHI partnered with the Novartis Foundation and MIT Critical Data to create the Data Science and AI Summits for Health, which aim to bring together leading experts across disciplines and geographies to unpack critical questions about the role of AI in healthcare.